Below are some frequently asked questions regarding Peer Instructors:

 In the past, we’ve coordinated Skype interviews with PI candidates who were studying abroad in the spring, but we are only able to consider students who can participate in both May and August training sessions.

 We are looking for candidates who are committed to their studies, involved in the Rutgers community, and excited about mentoring first-year students.
 Strong leadership and public speaking skills are a plus!

-Peer Instructors receive a stipend of $850 and 3 credits for the Peer Instructor Education course they enroll in during the fall they are teaching their FIGS course.
-Peer Instructors who are assigned to teach FIGS courses connected to learning communities receive an additional $100 stipend for the additional responsibilities associated with this position.
+Peer Instructors receive a stipend of $1250 (increased in January 2020) and 3 credits for the Peer Instructor Education course they enroll in during the fall they are teaching their FIGS course.

 Several of our FIGS courses are affiliated with a Learning Community offered at Rutgers.
 In the Discovery House program, students have the benefit of sharing three courses in common (one being their FIGS), which leads to greater connection with peers in the classroom and in residence halls and high levels of academic success.
 Discovery House FIGs are offered in Business, Health & Medicine, Law & Leadership, and Psychology.
 In the Bunting Cobb program, students share a common residential experience along with their FIGS course “Careers in the Sciences.”

 Please note that Peer Instructors teaching a FIGS connected to a learning community DO NOT live with their students in residence.